 If you include figures and tables in your paper, you need to itemize them using a numbered list.
 Microsoft word also allows you to generate the list with the Caption feature.

 The glossary is for highly specialized terms that may not be familiar to the readers.
-Make a list for the terms and input them alphabetically.
+Make a list of the terms and input them alphabetically.
 Be sure to explain the terms and add a short description.

 The introduction brings the topic of the dissertation, relevance, and purpose to light.